edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 # Pattern Recognition: Find all unique segments made with 2d collinear points (python/pyspark)

 >Pattern recognition algorithm.
 Finds all the unique line segments formed with at leat k collinear present in a set of
->2D points expressed in cartessian coordinates. k must be greater or equal to 3
+>2D points expressed in cartesian coordinates. k must be greater or equal to 3

 Examples of the output: